 These improvements to the service operation also provide telecoms with the capability to capture potential sales opportunities.
 Customer care touches customers every day, thousands of times.
 Consequently, deploying a "sales in service" model should be on the agenda of every major operator today; as the telco service portfolio diversifies there are many new products and services to sell.

 However, selling through a service organization is only possible when the "service" part of the experience is ?effective and satisfying.
-Once a telecom company has the right organizational structure, agent profile and skill-set, quality practices, and performance/KPI monitoring, only then can its customer care organizations reach a mature state where the company can deploy a sales in service model.
+Once a telecom company has the right organizational structure, associate profile and skill-set, quality practices, and performance/KPI monitoring, only then can its customer care organizations reach a mature state where the company can deploy a sales in service model.

 Additionally, just as telecoms should vary service delivery based on customer segments, they should use segmentation to determine what to sell to whom during which service interaction.
 Telecoms need to understand what offer, product, or service a specific customer would be most interested in.
 In fact, many telco operators today are beefing up their marketing analytics capabilities and adopting propensity modeling to determine the best-fitting product or service for each customer segment.
-They're then using that insight to develop offers and campaigns, as well as to equip agents with the information they need to make the right offer at the right time during each customer interaction.
+They're then using that insight to develop offers and campaigns, as well as to equip associates with the information they need to make the right offer at the right time during each customer interaction.

 Good service sells

 The latest trends in telecom today, including service portfolio diversification, create new opportunities yet demand a new strategy.
 Establishing "good service" is critical, as is using a segmentation-based approach to deliver that service in a way that creates optimum service quality, service efficiency, and cost optimization.
-Mastering the four areas needed to support optimal customer care in today's changing environment—organizational structure, agent profile and skill-set, quality practices, and performance/KPI monitoring—will not only improve service and support, but will also lay the groundwork for increasing sales to different customer segments.
+Mastering the four areas needed to support optimal customer care in today's changing environment—organizational structure, associate profile and skill-set, quality practices, and performance/KPI monitoring—will not only improve service and support, but will also lay the groundwork for increasing sales to different customer segments.